You are here:

-Our new report, TRI in Action (PDF), includes recent examples of how people have been putting TRI to work.
+Our report, TRI in Action (PDF), includes examples of how people have been putting TRI to work.

 We encourage you to view the full report and also tell us about your experiences using TRI in our new discussion forum.
 You can also see some examples highlighted in the table below.

 You can also view the 2003 report, How are the Toxics Release Inventory Data Used?
 (PDF)

 Please note that the links in the table below go to non-EPA websites.
 The TRI data uses referenced in the linked materials are provided as examples; EPA is not endorsing the individuals, groups, and organizations who have used TRI data or their products.

 |Citizen/Community||Conduct analyses and risk assessments; identify potential public health concerns|

 |Government||Prioritize environmental targets; evaluate effectiveness of environmental policies|